RickyHeaven/VGCE/README.md

    - put svg files into `src/asset/svgs` , then file name need to be same with config.name

-   - put custom parts file into `src/config/files`, then import in `src/config/index.ts`  and export with `vueComp`
+   - put custom vue components file into `src/config/files`, then import in `src/config/index.ts`  and export with `vueComp`

-   - PS: you have to install `vite-plugin-svg-icons` plugin to append your svgs to html dom.
+   - PS: you have to install `vite-plugin-svg-icons` plugin to append your svg to html dom.
      ```
      <script setup lang="ts">
        import {SvgEditor} from '@zhangqingcq/vgce'